zvjaceslavs/intshare/Operating_Systems/Windows/template_for_icmp_ping_from_the_zabbix_windows_agent/5.0/README.md

-# Template Module ICMP ping from the Zabbix Windows agent
+# Module ICMP ping from the Zabbix Windows agent

 ## Description